Glen Adam

-Glen N. J. Adam (born 22 May 1959 in New Zealand) was an association football player who represented New Zealand gaining 16 A-International caps between 1978 and 1984, scoring one goal.
+Glen N. J. Adam (born 22 May 1959 in New Zealand) is an association football player who represented New Zealand gaining 16 A-International caps between 1978 and 1984, scoring one goal.

 He was a member the All Whites squad at the 1982 FIFA World Cup in Spain, where they lost all 3 group games to Scotland, USSR and Brazil.